Most coconut cupcakes are often a bit too dense and flavorless in my opinion, often presenting bland cake with an avalanche of coconut plopped on top.

 While the cupcakes are cooling, make the cream cheese frosting:

-Slowly add the powdered sugar, taste as you go adding more sugar until you have reached the desired sweetness.
+Slowly, add the powdered sugar, tasting as you go.
+Add more sugar until you have reached the desired sweetness.

 Fold in the coconut.
 Spread onto the cooled cupcakes.
 Sprinkle on a bit of extra shredded coconut on top to serve.

 |Amount per serving|

 |% Daily Value*|

 |Saturated Fat 13g||64%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|